patlillis/neskimo/NOTES.md

 #### Relative: `$c0` (or label)

 Relative addressing is used for branching instructions.
 These instructions take a single byte, which is used as an offset from the following instruction.
+Note that this byte is signed, so it can jump a maximum of 127 bytes forward, or 128 bytes backward.

 #### Implicit